uhawaii-system-its-ti-iam/uh-groupings-ui/README.md

 All documentation assets are ouput to the */docs* directory.
 When running the UH Groupings *Node Development Server* you can preview the documentation by opening a browser and navigating to *http://localhost:4000/docs* route.
 As of this writing the documentation is only rendered to *port 4000*, which represents the code base in *development* mode.
 In addition, the */docs* directory is not being tracked by git and has been added to the .gitignore file since it is a compiled asset.

 ### Enable Real-Time Markup, CSS & JavaScript Watches & Linters
-The UH Groupings application ships with a **code watchers** for the application's HTML, CSS and JavaScript development.
+The UH Groupings application ships with **code watchers** for the application's HTML, CSS and JavaScript development.
 The watchers are executed via a terminal window and alert the developer when specific implementations do not adhere to predefined coding standards and practices.
-The watchers can be thought of as a pseudo compilers for front-end developers.
+The watchers can be thought of as pseudo compilers for front-end developers.

 To enable the main **HTML watcher** on the application's **index file**, open a separate terminal window and navigate to your application's *sandbox* directory.